How do I keep my notes organized?

 Directions: Begin with #1 and work through #6 below.
 Then, click next.

 Review the tips presented in the video you watched in Learn #1, How to Read a Scholarly Journal Article.
-Read the scholarly journal article Social Media and Body Image: #Fitspiration at Its Worst from American Fitness Journal, using those tips.
+Read the article, Social Media and Body Image: #Fitspiration at Its Worst from American Fitness, using those tips.

 Review the tips presented in the video you watched in Learn #2, How to Take Notes in Class.
-Take notes on the article, Social Media and Body Image: #Fitspiration at Its Worst, from American Fitness Journal, using one of the methods.
+Take notes on the article, Social Media and Body Image: #Fitspiration at Its Worst, using one of the methods.
 As you read and take notes, reflect on the questions you developed in Module One: Ask Good Questions.

-Create notes, either in a note card or in a digital format.
-Refer to the note-taking information in Learn #2 and #7.
+Create notes, either in a note card or digital format.
+Refer to the note taking information in Learn #2 and #7.